 my_list = [1, 2, 3, 4, 5] result = map(lambda x: x * 2, my_list) print(list(result)) # Output: [2, 4, 6, 8, 10]

-These are just a few more examples of list methods and functions that can be useful in different situations.
 If you practice using all of the Python list methods covered in this guide, you will have a strong foundation in list manipulation and be able to perform a wide variety of operations on lists.
 Whether you are working on a simple script or a large-scale application, understanding and utilizing these methods will help you write more efficient and effective code.
 With consistent practice and application, you can become proficient in working with Python lists and leverage their power to build robust and dynamic programs.
+Also, practise about python list functions from this link as your next step.

 The codes mentioned in this post can be downloaded from github.com.
 Share the post with someone you think can benefit from the information.